yassinkr/express-traducteur/README.md

 ## 🌟 Introduction

-Welcome to the Express TypeScript Boilerplate 2024 – a streamlined, efficient, and scalable foundation for building powerful backend services with modern tools and practices in Express.js and TypeScript.
+Welcome to Express TypeScript Boilerplate 2025 – a simple and ready-to-use starting point for building backend web services with Express.js and TypeScript.

-## 💡 Motivation
+## 💡 Why We Made This

-This boilerplate aims to:
+This starter kit helps you:

-- ✨ Reduce setup time for new projects
+- ✨ Start new projects faster
-- 📊 Ensure code consistency and quality
+- 📊 Write clean, consistent code
-- ⚡ Facilitate rapid development
+- ⚡ Build things quickly
-- 🛡️ Encourage best practices in security, testing, and performance
+- 🛡️ Follow best practices for security and testing

-## 🚀 Features
+## 🚀 What's Included

-- 📁 Modular Structure: Organized by feature for easy navigation and scalability
+- 📁 Well-organized folders: Files grouped by feature so you can find things easily
-- 💨 Faster Execution with tsx: Rapid TypeScript execution with `tsx` and type checking with `tsc`
+- 💨 Fast development: Quick code running with `tsx` and error checking with `tsc`
-- 🌐 Stable Node Environment: Latest LTS Node version in `.nvmrc`
+- 🌐 Latest Node.js: Uses the newest stable Node.js version from `.tool-versions`
-- 🔧 Simplified Environment Variables: Managed with Envalid
+- 🔧 Safe settings: Environment settings checked with Zod to prevent errors
-- 🔗 Path Aliases: Cleaner code with shortcut imports
+- 🔗 Short import paths: Clean code with easy imports using path shortcuts
-- 🔄 Renovate Integration: Automatic updates for dependencies
+- 🔄 Auto-updates: Keeps dependencies up-to-date with Renovate
-- 🔒 Security: Helmet for HTTP header security and CORS setup
+- 🔒 Better security: Built-in protection with Helmet and CORS settings
-- 📊 Logging: Efficient logging with `pino-http`
+- 📊 Easy tracking: Built-in logging with `pino-http`
-- 🧪 Comprehensive Testing: Setup with Vitest and Supertest
+- 🧪 Ready-to-test: Testing tools with Vitest and Supertest already set up
-- ✅ Unified Code Style: `Biomejs` for consistent coding standards
+- ✅ Clean code: Consistent coding style with `Biomejs`
-- 📃 API Response Standardization: `ServiceResponse` class for consistent API responses
+- 📃 Standard responses: Unified API responses using `ServiceResponse`
-- 🐳 Docker Support: Ready for containerization and deployment
+- 🐳 Easy deployment: Ready for Docker containers
-- 📝 Input Validation with Zod: Strongly typed request validation using `Zod`
+- 📝 Input checking: Request validation using Zod
-- 🧩 Swagger UI: Interactive API documentation generated from Zod schemas
+- 🧩 API browser: Interactive API docs with Swagger UI

 ## 🛠️ Getting Started